kinseeen/kinseeen/README.md

 # 👋 Hi, I'm Kine

 I'm a **frontend developer** based in the **Oslo/Ski area**, passionate about building modern, accessible, and visually appealing web applications.
-About to be a newly graduated frontend developer from Noroff vocational school.
+I am a Newly graduated frontend developer from Noroff vocational school.

 ---